grandseiken/factorio-ultracube/README.md

 ![Thumbnail](thumbnail.png)

-This mod is a bit more difficult than vanilla Factorio, but in a way that should feel fairly unique.
+This mod is more difficult than vanilla Factorio, but in a way that should feel fairly unique.

 The player starts with a single extremely useful cube (additional copies cannot be crafted), required as a catalyst in various large bulk-processing steps.